camarcos/Camarcos/README.md

 🎓 Currently studying software development at 42.
 🚀 Working on projects like **minishell, fract-ol, push_swap, and pipex**.
 📫 How to reach me: [carolmarcosc@gmail.com]
-💖 Love coding, teamwork, and, of course, **cheese and Fortnite**! 🎮🧀
+💖 Enthusiastic about coding, teamwork and innovation.

 </div>